Sore loser law

 In United States politics, a sore loser law is a law prohibiting the loser in a primary election from then running as an independent or representing another political party in the general election, thus basically blocking them from appearing on the general election ballot (though sometimes they may still run as a write-in candidate).

-Some states accomplish the same goal by having simultaneous registration dates for the primary and the general election.
-Only the states of Connecticut and New York have neither a sore loser law nor simultaneous registration deadlines.
+Some states accomplish the same goal by having simultaneous registration dates for the primary and the general election, while other states ban the practice by preventing candidates from cross-filing for multiple parties, or by having laws that explicitly ban the practice.
+Only the states of Connecticut and New York (which are currently the only states where Electoral fusion is legal and common) have neither a sore loser law nor simultaneous registration deadlines.
 Iowa had previously been among this group of states but implemented a sore loser law in 2021.

 Richard Winger, a ballot researcher, believes that in most states these laws do not apply to presidential candidates.

 Constitutionality

 Opponents have argued that sore loser laws constitute a violation of the Constitution, and have launched court challenges on those grounds.
 In August 2018, a federal judge sided with the North Carolina affiliate of the Constitution Party in agreeing that the retroactive application of the state's sore loser law was unconstitutional, as applied to the newly formed party.